AMSAT-NA/PacSatFSKBoard/NOTES.md

 Figure out what inductor to use for the PA power input.
 100nH is pretty big.
 You want something with the smallest series resistance.

-Change the part number for the MRAM chips.
-The ones on the boards now are 1.8V chips.
-Surprisingly, they work just fine, but we need to get the right chips on there eventually.
-Right part number is AS3016204-0108X0PSAY.

-The power input pins are a little inconvenient, it would have been better if I had used a standard 2-pin connector instead of two separate pins.
-I guess you could also just use the pins on the PC104 connector, too.

 Add a line from the hardware watchdog to the RTC input so a reset can tell if the hardware watchdog fired.